 A limited number of in-person or teletherapy sessions are available (p.m. slots only) for children who are NOT enrolled in the toddler or preschool programs.
 An introductory session is available free of charge to help you and your child get acquainted with the format and be sure this type of service delivery is a good fit for everyone.
 These 30-minute sessions are $40.

 Services are provided and supervised by licensed and certified Speech-Language Pathologists (SLP).
 SLP-Assistants and graduate student clinicians enrolled in UA’s Department of Speech, Language and Hearing Sciences also provide individual and small group services under the supervision of our SLPs.

 To get started with teletherapy services OR to be added to our wait list for preschool-based therapy services, please call the school at 520-628-1659 or you may leave a message.
 We’ll get back to you with details and scheduling options within 24 hours.

-SUMMER CAMP ENROLLMENT
+WOW SUMMER CAMP

 Wings on Words has served children and families for over 20 years!
 We are a one-of-a-kind, non-profit that relies on the generous support of foundations, organizations, and individuals like YOU to operate.

 Please consider a donation in any amount to ensure our important mission continues for the next 20 years, uninterrupted, because talking really does matter!

 All children must meet the following entrance criteria:

 - Between 2.5-5 years old